Autofill Help

 Frequently Asked Questions

-- I don't get it—how does Autofill work?
+- I don't get itβhow does Lightning Autofill work?

 - How come some fields are not being autofilled?
-For the life of me I cannot get this to work!
+For the life of me I can't get this to work!

 - How do I wait for a dropdown menu to be populated before autofilling it?

-- Where does Autofill store its data, and does it send the data anywhere?
+- Where does Lightning Autofill store its data, and does it send the data anywhere?

-- How do I autofill a form that uses generic elements (e.g.,
+- How do I autofill a form that uses divs instead of form tags?

 - How do I create an autofill rule using the values from existing rules?